ichirokira/QuantumMachineLearningForImageLibrary/README.md

 NUM_BLOCKS = 3 # Number of Transformation layers
-ENTANGLING_ARR = 'chain' # Arrangement of entangle gate ("chain", "all") TYPE_ENTANGLES = 'cnot' # Types of entangle gate ("cnot", "cphase", "sqrtiswap")
+ENTANGLING_ARR = 'chain' # Arrangement of entangle gate ("chain", "all") TYPE_ENTANGLES = 'cnot' # Types of entangle gate ("cnot", "cphase", "sqrtiswap") MEASUREMENT = 'full' # Type of measurement ("full"-use all qubits, "single"-use only color qubit)

 #-----------------DATASET--------------------
 DATASET = 'MNIST' # Name of Dataset (Please check Current Support for details)